xiangzhang1015/Deep-Learning-for-BCI/README.md

 ## Running the code

 In our [tutorial](https://github.com/xiangzhang1015/Deep-Learning-for-BCI/blob/master/tutorial/) files, you will learn the pipline and workflow of BCI system including data acquiction, pre-processing, feature extraction (optional), classification, and evaluation.
-We present necessary references and actionable codes of the most typical deep learning models (GRU, LSTM, CNN, GNN) while taking advantage of temporal, spatial, and typographical depencencies.
+We present necessary references and actionable codes of the most typical deep learning models (GRU, LSTM, CNN, GNN) while taking advantage of temporal, spatial, and topographical depencencies.
 We also provide [python codes](https://github.com/xiangzhang1015/Deep-Learning-for-BCI/blob/master/pythonscripts) that are very handy.
 For example, to check the EEG classification performance of CNN, run the following code:
 ```
 python 4-2_CNN.py
 ```